react-hook-form/resolvers/ajv/README.md

 // form values
 {
   username: 'amazing user',
-  description: '',
+  email: '',
 }

-// Even though "description" is optional, as it's present, ajv validation will fail
+// Even though "email" is optional, as it's present, ajv validation will fail
 ```

 In order to address this problem, we can define a `transform` function that will be executed before `ajv` validate the data and before submitting it: